Porting your mortgage

 Get Our Free Money Tips Email!

-How does porting a mortgage work?
+What does porting a mortgage mean?

 Many mortgages are 'portable', which means you may be able to transfer your current mortgage product to a new property.